Privacy Notices

 |

-In order to enable our business partners to communicate with consumers across marketing and digital advertising technology ecosystems and to provide relevant products and services to consumers, we share information as outlined below.
+In order to enable our business partners to communicate with consumers across marketing and digital advertising technology ecosystems and to provide relevant products and services to consumers, during the prior 12 months, we may have disclosed (business purpose) or sold/shared (commercial purpose) your personal information with different third parties, as detailed in the chart below.
+Please note that we may share your personal information for a targeted advertising purpose.

-Identifiers and Personal information categories listed in the California Customer Records statute |
+Identifiers and personal information categories listed in the California Customer Records statute |

 |